 Here are ways to support your child when they are on campus:

 - Students get busy and over-commit, and sometimes something needs to give.
 You can help your student navigate a busy schedule by encouraging them to seek balance between school work, part-time work, community engagement, social lives, and faithful practices.
 There is likely no one but you encouraging them to participate in a faith community.

 - While it is common for “churched” young people to disengage from faith communities during college, know that at this particular time in life, perhaps more than any other, spiritual friendships, worship, and participation in a faith community are important as they grow into a more mature faith.

 - Keep talking to your kids.
 Many students I talk to are so worried about disappointing their parents, or bothering their parents, or seeming ungrateful for the support you’ve offered them, that they are scared to tell you what is going on – whether it’s a bad grade, or a hesitation about their major, or overwhelming anxiety.
+Some see the sacrifices your family has made to get them to this point and make assumptions about what you expect from them in return, many of which I’m sure are unfounded.
 Don’t fret (as much as it is possible), but do keep an open heart and mind, and keep the conversation open.